This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

 Get Help NowThere have been cases of babies born with skull fractures even when the labor is normal and uncomplicated.
-In these instances, it is thought that the pressure of pelvic bones and birth canal apply enough force to cause a fracture.[1]
+In these instances, the pressure of pelvic bones and the birth canal is thought to apply enough force to cause a fracture.[1]

 As the child’s brain grows, the fracture may increase as well and start to cause problems.
-A depression fracture is the most severe skull injury, as it can lead to bleeding and swelling in the brain, which may cause brain damage or death.[2]
+A depression fracture can be serious and requires treatment to prevent or minimize damage and complications.[2]

 The leading cause of infant skull fractures is the inappropriate use of instruments during delivery.
 A doctor is more likely to use forceps or a vacuum extractor in delivery if there are complications or the labor goes on for a long time.

-Doctors use these tools to pull the baby out in urgent or emergency situations, but they can also apply too much force to the head and fracture the skull.
+Doctors use these tools to pull the baby out in urgent or emergencies, but they can also apply too much force to the head and fracture the skull.

 Infant skull fractures may also occur after birth when a nurse or doctor mishandles the baby or misuses equipment.